teaching-data-science/intro2ml/chapters/chapter06.md

   </h2>
   <p class="index-module-chapter-desc-de526628">
-  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter06-06-forests-discussion"> This chapter aims to elucidate the pros and cons of random forests.
-It will be shown that all advantages of trees also apply to random forests: not much preprocessing required, missing value handling, etc.</a>
+  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter06-06-forests-discussion"> In this Section we discuss the advantages and disadvantages of random forests and explain that all advantages of trees also apply here.</a>
   </p>
 </section>